We all did

 The improvement in picture quality after a short period of time was dramatic.
 Most became careful for the first time, eyes opened, interested in a more serious level of picture production.

 That wasn’t the surprise.

 There was film.
 There was digital.
-There were zoom lenses on Leicas, and smartphones, tripods.
+There were zoom lenses on Leicas, and tripods, and phones.

 Unless you define quality as amount of money spent on equipment, the wedding pictures taken and edited by brothers, in-laws, friends, strangers passing by on the street, were indistinguishable from those taken by the hired professionals.

 Afterwards, looking at mountains of pictures, no one had any idea who took what.